-There are other programs which allow you to edit stereoviews and some people just crop the images themselves using basic editing software.
-I personally find SPM to be an incredibly powerful and useful tool for any level of stereo photographer and we’re lucky that Masuji Suto, the developer, has made it free to use.
+There are other programs that allow you to make and edit stereoviews, and some people just crop the images themselves using basic editing software.
+I find SPM to be an incredibly powerful and useful tool for any level of stereo photographer and we’re lucky that Masuji Suto, the developer, has made it free to use.

 I hope you have fun trying this program, I look forward to seeing your results!

 Copyright © The Stereoscopy Blog.
 All rights reserved.